TechMaz/Problematica-public/README.md

 STRIPE_API_KEY=value
 STRIPE_CHECKOUT_KEY=value
 ```
-replacing the value text by the actual keys and passwords you are using.
+replacing the value text by the actual keys and passwords that are being used.

 ###Running the app:

-1. For current developers with access to Heroku, run the command `heroku local web`
+For current developers with access to Heroku, run the command `heroku local web`